Photograph while traveling, what should you think about?

 Let’s face it, there are a lot of things you can do to prevent bad things to happen, but unfortunately, you can never prepare for everything.
 Better safe than sorry, so make sure you have an insurance that coverers everything if something happens to the camera so you don’t have to stand there without one.
 The camera is made to be used, so don’t be afraid to use it!

 Always travel with the camera in the hand luggage

-My hand luggage is always on the verge of overweight when I fly because I want to have all camera equipment with me all the time.
-I have experienced checked in luggage which has disappeared or been broken on arrival, so it feels a lot safer to have the camera in the hand luggage where I always can keep an eye on it.
+My hand luggage is always on the verge of overweight when I fly because I want to have all the camera equipment with me all the time.
+I have experienced checked-in luggage which has disappeared or been broken on arrival, so it feels a lot safer to have the camera in the hand luggage where I always can keep an eye on it.

 Keep your pictures in a safe space when you get home